rl-institut/spice_ev/doc/source/getting_started.rst

 should be defined in a `vehicle_type.json` and be added to your input arguments.
 See `examples/vehicle_types.json` for some exemplary vehicles.
 You can define your input arguments in the command line or open a config file (e.g. `examples/generate.cfg`) to set your variables.
 For an overview over all command line options see section :ref:`command line options <command_line_options>`.

-In order to generate a 7-day scenario with 10 cars of different types and 15 minute timesteps with command line options, type:
+In order to generate a 7-day scenario with 10 vehicles of different types and 15 minute timesteps with command line options, type:

 .. code:: bash

-    ./generate.py --days 7 --cars 6 golf --cars 4 sprinter --interval 15 --vehicle-types examples/vehicle_types.json  scenario.json
+    ./generate.py --days 7 --vehicles 6 golf --vehicles 4 sprinter --interval 15 --vehicle-types examples/vehicle_types.json  scenario.json

 In order to generate a scenario with input arguments from a config file type: